yufanghou/yufanghou.github.io/_pages/about.md

 ---

 {% include base_path %}
 I'm a research scientist at IBM Research.
-My primary research interest lies in the area of natural language processing (NLP) where I focus on the tasks of language understanding in the discourse level, such as information status recognition, indirect anaphora resolution (bridging resolution).
+My primary research interest lies in the area of natural language processing (NLP) where I focus on the tasks of language understanding in the discourse level, such as indirect anaphora resolution (bridging resolution), information status recognition.
 I'm also interested in computational argumentation and information extraction/summarization from scientific literature.

-News
+For more details, see my [publications](https://yufanghou.github.io/publications/).

+I am a member of the standing review committee of [TACL](http://www.transacl.org/).
+I also serve as a standing reviewer of [Computational Linguistics (CL) journal](http://cljournal.org/).
+I have co-organized [the 8th Workshop on Aargument Mining at EMNLP 2021](https://2021.argmining.org/), [the Second Workshop on Simple and Efficient Natural Language Processing (SustainNLP 2021)](https://sites.google.com/view/sustainlp2021/home), [the First Workshop on Argumentation Knowledge Graphs at AKBC 2021](https://argkg21.argmining.org/), and [the First Quantitative Summarization – Key Point Analysis Shared Task](https://github.com/ibm/KPA_2021_shared_task).

+Service
 ======
-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+Area Chair: EACL 2021
+Senior PC: AAAI 2022
+Organiser: